BrandonDusseau/np2-wallboard/README.md

 ### Usage ###
 1. Download the [latest compiled zip](https://github.com/BrandonDusseau/np2-wallboard/releases/latest/) (the one named `np2-wallboard-vX.X.X.zip`).
-2. Upload the contents of the zip file to your desired location on your web server.
+2. Upload the contents of the `public` directory in the zip file to your desired location on your web server.
 3. Enable write permissions on the `data` directory to whichever user your web server (or PHP server) is running as.
 4. Rename `config.sample.ini` to `config.ini` and put your NP2 credentials into it.
 5. Navigate your browser to the directory in which you installed the display.